angelafgao/angelafgao.github.io/index.markdown

 I am a PhD student in the Computing and Mathematical Sciences department at Caltech and advised by [Professor Katie Bouman](http://users.cms.caltech.edu/~klbouman/).
 Prior to my doctoral studies at Caltech, I was an undergrad at Carnegie Mellon University, where I recieved a B.S in Electrical and Computer Engineering with an additional major in Biomedical Engineering with Honors in December of 2018.

 My primary research interests are in computational imaging.
-I am interested in methods that integrate physics based models with data driven approaches, which can be applied to a broad range of imaging domains from traditional computer vision to medical imaging.
+I am interested in methods that integrate physics-based models with data-driven approaches, which can be applied to a broad range of imaging domains from traditional computer vision to medical imaging.

-Click [here](/assets/Angela_Gao_cv.pdf) for a PDF of my CV.
+Click [here](/assets/Angela_Gao_CV_11_21.pdf) for a PDF of my CV.

 # News
-September 2021 - *DeepGEM: Generalized Expectation-Maximization for Blind Inversion* accepted to NeurIPS 2021
+September 2021 - *DeepGEM: Generalized Expectation-Maximization for Blind Inversion* accepted to NeurIPS 2021!
+Check out our [project page](http://imaging.cms.caltech.edu/deepgem/).

 April 2020 - Received Honorable Mention for the NSF GRFP.